ClearSkyTeam/ClearSky/README.md

  - Inofficial Test Server : Creative IP: WolvesFortress.de Port: **19134** *Often offline, but if online, latest version*

 ## Where can I get a phar?
- - You can get an auto build phar here: [Jenkins CI](http://jenkins.clearskyteam.org/).
+ - You can get the latest auto build phar here: [CircleCI](http://wolvesfortress.de/circleci.php).

  - You can get an optimized PHP environment here: [ClearSkyTeam/PHPbinary](https://github.com/ClearSkyTeam/PHPbinary).
  - You can get a Multicraft config demo here: [ClearSkyTeam/MulticraftConfig](https://github.com/ClearSkyTeam/MulticraftConfig).